raible-lab/neuromast3d/README.md

 contribute, I ask that you please do not push to the main branch.
 Instead, create your own branch and open a pull request so that I may review the changes first.

+## Testing (WIP)
+Unit tests are found in the `tests` directory.
+If you would like to run unit tests on your installation, first install the test dependencies by running `pip install -e .[test]`.
+Some tests require testing data - as I do not currently have a way of distributing these, you may run the remainder of the tests using `pytest -m "not uses_data"`.
+I am also exploring the use of `tox` to run tests - stay tuned for more info on that.